flomesh-io/osm-edge-docs/content/en/docs/api_reference/plugin/v1alpha1.md

 (<em>Appears on:</em><a href="#plugin.flomesh.io/v1alpha1.PluginConfig">PluginConfig</a>)
 </p>
 <div>
-<p>PluginConfigStatus is the type used to represent the status of a plugin service resource.</p>
+<p>PluginConfigStatus is the type used to represent the status of a PluginConfig resource.</p>
 </div>
 <table>
 <thead>